 - DfT to commit funding to implement a faster, continuously available rail link with the South-West within a decade.

-The south west Peninsula Rail Task Force gave the Government its 3 point plan for improving the rail lines in Somerset, Devon and Cornwall to support economic growth.
+The South West Peninsula Rail Task Force gave the Government its three-point plan for improving the rail lines in Somerset, Devon and Cornwall to support economic growth.
 It asked for:

 - Greater capacity and comfort (newer rolling stock)